maveloper/StepsBot/README.md

 # StepsBot

 ## Algorithm:
+_This algorithm moves a robot from the upper left corner to the lower right corner of the grid._

 ### _To get to row r and column c [r, c], we will need to have gone:_